gusafr/midora-solid-ai/MANIFESTO/solid-ai-manifesto-v1.md

 ---

-## 5. Application within AI-Native Organizations
+## 5. Application within AI-native Organizations

 Within organizations like **Midora**, solid.ai defines:
 - **How teams organize** — via hybrid squads and cognitive pools.
 - **How intelligence operates** — with AI agents as members of every process.
-- **How data flows** — through a unified, observable data spine.
+- **How data flows** — through a unified, observable Data Spine.
 - **How the organization learns** — via feedback loops between humans, AI, and automation.
 - **How ethics is maintained** — through transparency, observability, and human curation.